spiral/docs/odm/oop.md

 ```

 #### Singural Composition
-To composite one document inside another, you are simply need to declare field in your schema linked to composited document class, for example let's say that every user has one profile:
+To composite one document inside another, you are simply required to declare field in your schema linked to composited document class, for example let's say that every user has one profile:

 ```php
 protected $schema = [